HTTPArchive/almanac.httparchive.org/src/content/en/2022/third-parties.md

 To match the definition, only third-parties originating from a domain whose resources can be found on at least 50 unique pages in the HTTP Archive dataset were included.

 In the case where third-party content is served from a first-party domain, it is counted as first-party content.
 For example, self-hosting Google Fonts or bootstrap.css is counted as _first-party content_.
-Similarly, first-party content served from a third-party domain is counted as third-party content—assuming it passes the “more than 50 pages criteria”.
+Similarly, first-party content served from a third-party domain is counted as third-party content—assuming it passes the "more than 50 pages criteria".

-### **Third-party categories**
+### Third-party categories

 We are relying on the <a hreflang="en" href="https://github.com/patrickhulce/third-party-web/#third-parties-by-category">third-party-web</a> repository from [Patrick Hulce](https://twitter.com/patrickhulce) to help us identify and categorize third parties.
 This repository breaks down third parties by the following categories:

-* **Ad** - These scripts are part of advertising networks, either serving or measuring.
+- **Ad** - These scripts are part of advertising networks, either serving or measuring.
-* **Analytics** -These scripts measure or track users and their actions.
-There’s a wide range in impact here depending on what’s being tracked.
+- **Analytics** -These scripts measure or track users and their actions.
+There's a wide range in impact here depending on what's being tracked.
-* **CDN** - These are a mixture of publicly hosted open source libraries (e.g. jQuery) served over different public CDNs and private CDN usage.
+- **CDN** - These are a mixture of publicly hosted open source libraries (e.g. jQuery) served over different public CDNs and private CDN usage.
-* **Content** - These scripts are from content providers or publishing-specific affiliate tracking.
+- **Content** - These scripts are from content providers or publishing-specific affiliate tracking.
-* **Customer Success** - These scripts are from customer support/marketing providers that offer chat and contact solutions.
+- **Customer Success** - These scripts are from customer support/marketing providers that offer chat and contact solutions.
 These scripts are generally heavier in weight.
-* **Hosting*** - These scripts are from web hosting platforms (WordPress, Wix, Squarespace, etc.).
+- **Hosting*** - These scripts are from web hosting platforms (WordPress, Wix, Squarespace, etc.).
-* **Marketing** - These scripts are from marketing tools that add popups/newsletters/etc.
+- **Marketing** - These scripts are from marketing tools that add popups/newsletters/etc.
-* **Social** - These scripts enable social features.
+- **Social** - These scripts enable social features.
-* **Tag Manager** - These scripts tend to load lots of other scripts and initiate many tasks.
+- **Tag Manager** - These scripts tend to load lots of other scripts and initiate many tasks.
-* **Utility** - These scripts are developer utilities (API clients, site monitoring, fraud detection, etc.).
+- **Utility** - These scripts are developer utilities (API clients, site monitoring, fraud detection, etc.).
-* **Video** - These scripts enable video player and streaming functionality.
+- **Video** - These scripts enable video player and streaming functionality.
-* **Consent provider** - These scripts allow sites to manage the user consent (eg. for the [General Data Protection Regulation](https://en.wikipedia.org/wiki/General_Data_Protection_Regulation) compliance).
+- **Consent provider** - These scripts allow sites to manage the user consent (eg. for the [General Data Protection Regulation](https://en.wikipedia.org/wiki/General_Data_Protection_Regulation) compliance).
 They are also known as the 'Cookie Consent' popups and are usually loaded on the critical path.
-* **Other** - These are miscellaneous scripts delivered via a shared origin with no precise category or attribution.
+- **Other** - These are miscellaneous scripts delivered via a shared origin with no precise category or attribution.

 Note: The CDN category here includes providers that provide resources on public CDN domains (e.g. bootstrapcdn.com, cdnjs.cloudflare.com, etc.) and does not include resources that are simply served over a CDN.
 For example, putting Cloudflare in front of a page would not influence its first-party designation according to our criteria.

 *The same as in the previous year, the Hosting category is removed from our analysis.
-For example, if you happen to use WordPress.com for your blog, or Shopify for your e-commerce platform, then we’re going to ignore other requests for those domains by that site as not truly “third-party” as they are, in many ways, part of hosting on those platforms.
+For example, if you happen to use WordPress.com for your blog, or Shopify for your e-commerce platform, then we're going to ignore other requests for those domains by that site as not truly "third-party" as they are, in many ways, part of hosting on those platforms.

-### **Caveats**
+### Caveats

 * All data presented here is based on a non-interactive, cold load.
 These values could start to look quite different after user interaction.
 * The pages are tested from servers in the US with no cookies set, so third parties requested after opt-in are not included.
 This will especially affect pages hosted and predominantly served to countries in scope for the [General Data Protection Regulation](https://en.wikipedia.org/wiki/General_Data_Protection_Regulation), or other similar legislation.